pokt-network/docs/paths/governor/claim-your-vote/README.md

 Then DM jackal to claim your POKTDAO token airdrop (our airdrop bot is currently out of commission).

 {% hint style="info" %}
-The token is non-transferable so you should choose a MetaMask our WalletConnect wallet that you're happy holding the token in forever.
+The token is non-transferable so you should choose a MetaMask or WalletConnect wallet that you're happy holding the token in forever.
 {% endhint %}

 ## 4. Vote and Subscribe